nexoracontrol-ops/hotpath-rs/crates/hotpath-backend/html_src/src/cpu_profiling.md

 }
 ```

-This config won't correctly attribute CPU samples to the `run` function, because it's defined in an `impl` block.
+The above example wouldn't correctly attribute CPU samples to the `run` function, because it's defined in an `impl` block.
 You have to explicitly declare `impl_type` to fix it:

 ```rust
 impl Worker {